-This graceful and elegant work of Swedish Art Deco design is by celebrated Swedish ceramist and designer Josef Ekberg (b.
+This graceful and elegant work of Swedish Art Deco, Art Nouveau design is by celebrated Swedish ceramist and designer Josef Ekberg (b.
 1877 - d.
 1945).

 The vase's softly swelling abstract bottle form is a splendid canvas for Ekberg's best known Sgraffito technique, that was presented at the World Exhibition in Paris in 1900.
 The technique involves the applying two successive layers of contrasting slip or glaze to an unfired ceramic body, and then in either case, a scratching so as to reveal parts of the underlying layer.

 The stylised abstract flora and verdure relief has been accentuated using Sgrafitto, painted in a powdered steel blue against the base glaze of pale turquoise.

 Josef Alfred Ekberg (b.
 1877 - d.
 1945), ceramist and designer was born in Värmdö, Sweden and had began working in Gustavsberg's painting room as early as 1889, when he only 12 years old.

 Josef soon became a good friend with Gunnar Wennerberg and in 1898 they developed the so-called Sgraffito technique together.
 Ekberg and Wennerberg were also honored to present their new technique at the World Exhibition in Paris in 1900, where it was warmly received.